 Lives diverge after the birth of a baby and both partner’s can be left feeling less understood and less appreciated.

 The main caregiver can grow resentful about their lack of freedom and are confused that the arrival of their adorable baby has left them feeling more like the nanny and the cleaner rather than a highly competent and capable person who is also a parent.

 For the breadwinner, financial pressure usually increases and many feel caught between doing what is expected at home, doing what is expected at work, and occasionally doing something recreational.
 Whatever decision they make, they are usually letting someone down

 Below are FIVE things couples can do to ensure they not only stay together, but that they are a happy post-baby couple.

 5 ways to be a happy couple after baby

 Firstly, check in with each other regularly.
 Ask “How was your day?” and listen for the answer.

-Dads need to be able to develop their own different — but equally valid — ways of doing things around the home.
+Dads and partners need to be able to develop their own different — but equally valid — ways of doing things around the home.

 Dad time with kids from the first weeks and months, is essential to both partners fully understanding the implications of parenthood.

-Women who complain that their male partners simply do not understand how draining it can be being at home all day with children need to negotiate for him to do that.
-Men who are involved at home are more able to give their female partners the emotional support and understanding that women need, especially as they navigate a major change in their life direction.
+Women who say their partners simply do not understand how draining it can be being at home all day with children need to negotiate for them to do that.
+Men who are involved at home are more able to give their partners the emotional support and understanding they need, especially as they navigate a major change in their life direction.